 - I am using my life to bring value to the lives of others.
 I am constantly thinking of ways on how to help my fellow vegans and other animals.

 - I am less selfish.
-I actually care about someone else beside me and try to put them first.
+I actually care about someone else besides me and try to put them first.

 - I think before I buy.